Akensio/paul-trap-experiment-data/README.md

 # Paul Trap Experiment Data Analysis

 Analysis of experimental measurements from a Paul trap setup, including particle charge and mass calculations, plus simulations of particle dynamics.
+The simulations don't really work, but they're a good educational project.

 ## Overview